Automorphism in Gauge Theories: Higher Symmetries and Transversal Non-Clifford Logical Gates: Introduction

 An important application of finite group gauge theories is topological quantum codes as pioneered by Kitaev \cite{Kitaev:1997wr}.
 Symmetries in finite group gauge theories serve as logical gates in topological quantum codes, as recently studied in \cite{Yoshida_gate_SPT_2015, Yoshida_global_symmetry_2016, Yoshida2017387, Barkeshli:2022edm,Barkeshli:2023bta,Kobayashi2024crosscap,Hsin2024_non-Abelian,barkeshli2023codimension,Hsin:2024nwc,kobayashi2023fermionic, zhu2025topological, zhu2025transversal}.
 Invertible symmetries in quantum codes can be finite depth circuits that give rise to transversal logical gates.
 We will use automorphism symmetries to construct new transversal non-Clifford logical gates.
 Examples of such transversal gates from automorphism symmetries have been studied in our previous works \cite{Hsin2024_non-Abelian,Kobayashi:2025cfh}.
 In particular, in \cite{Kobayashi:2025cfh} we discuss the construction of transversal $R_D$ logical gates in $D$ spacetime dimensions using our method.
 We also conjectured in \cite{Kobayashi:2025cfh} that the transversal logical gates in Clifford hierarchy $h$ can be realized in spatial dimension $(h-1)$ for qubit systems.
 In this work, we will show that $\mathbb{Z}_N$ qudit allows us to further realize transversal logical gates of higher level in qudit Clifford hierarchy.

 The work is organized as follows.
 In section~\ref{sec:automorphismgate}, we discuss automorphism symmetry in twisted gauge theories.
-In section \ref{sec:higher group gauged SPT}, we discuss its interplay with gauged SPT symmetries in untwisted gauge theories.
+We show that automorphism symmetry can (1) become extended as illustrated by $\mathbb{Z}_2^4$ gauge theory in section \ref{sec:Z24in2+1d}, (2) become a higher group as illustrated by $\mathbb{Z}_2^2$ 2-form gauge theory in section \ref{sec:highergroupexample} and Maxwell theory in section \ref{subsub:maxwell}, and (3) become a non-invertible symmetry as illustrated by $\mathbb{Z}_2^3$ gauge theory in section \ref{subsec:lattice_sandwich} and Maxwell theory in section \ref{subsub:maxwell}.
+In section \ref{sec:higher group gauged SPT}, we discuss its interplay with gauged SPT symmetries in untwisted gauge theories such as $\mathbb{Z}_N\times\mathbb{Z}_M$ gauge theory in section \ref{subsubsec:ZNZM in generic dim}.
 In section \ref{sec:twistedZNm}, we discuss the automorphism symmetry in $\mathbb{Z}_N^m$ gauge theories.
 In section \ref{sec:noncliffordgate}, we discuss the application of automorphism symmetry for constructing transversal non-Clifford logical gates.
 For more applications in logical gates, see our companion paper \cite{Kobayashi:2025cfh}.
 In section \ref{sec:discussion}, we discuss several future directions.
 In section \ref{sec:discussion}, we discuss a few future directions.